The following policies and guidelines apply to all departments within the Division of Laboratory Medicine:

 “…It is the responsibility of the referring healthcare professional to peruse, view, act upon and record the outcomes/results of any diagnostic test and/or screening procedure they have requested.
 If they are not able to do this during their working hours they must ensure appropriate handover of their responsibilities.”

-The Directorate of Laboratory Medicine has developed three flowcharts to help explain to users the communication of test results from the Directorate, showing the attempts made by the Directorate to communicate results, urgent results and the failsafe mechanisms in place.
+The Division of Laboratory Medicine has developed three flowcharts to help explain to users the communication of test results from the Division, showing the attempts made by the Division to communicate results, urgent results and the failsafe mechanisms in place.

-Underlying these three flowcharts is a Directorate of Laboratory Medicine Policy explaining and detailing these flowcharts: The DLM Communication of Test Results (DLM-QUAL-POL-3).
+Underlying these three flowcharts is a Division of Laboratory Medicine Policy explaining and detailing these flowcharts: The DLM Communication of Test Results (DLM-QUAL-POL-3).

 - Communication of test result – screening or diagnostic